All posts

 An email verifier also checks if the email belongs to a catch-all domain.
 A catch-all domain (also known as unverifiable or accept-all) is the type of a domain that is set to always accept mail even if you write some gibberish in the local part of the email belonging to it.

 For example, the domain name natwest.com is a catch-all.
 You can keyboard smash and get an email address like jhfajegdfkldaj@natwest.com that will still accept emails despite being non-existent and random.
-All email addresses associated with this domain name will accept mail, yet may result in hard bounces as catch-all emails are often set up to avoid unsolicited mail.
+All email addresses associated with this domain name will accept emails, yet may result in hard bounces as catch-all emails are often set up to avoid unsolicited mail and aren’t valid

-A reliable bulk email verifier (and even an individual email verifier) checks the domain name for being catch-all and notifies you to help prevent bounces.
-If you see that a verified email is labeled as a catch-all/unverifiable, you can act at your own risk and decide whether you want to send messages to it or delete it from the list once and for all to only send to valid email addresses.
+A reliable email verifier checks the domain name for being catch-all and notifies you to help prevent bounces.
+If you see that a verified email is labeled as a catch-all/unverifiable, you can act at your own risk.
+It’s up to you to decide whether you will send emails to it or delete it from the list.

-During this check an email verifier sends a ping to an email address to see if it is capable of receiving messages and reacting to them.
+During this check, an email verifier will send a ping to an email address to see if it is capable of receiving messages and reacting to them.
 If the request reaches the recipients’ email address and receives a response, an email is considered active and you can safely send real emails to it.
 This is also known as SMTP authentication.

 What’s next?
 Lead enrichment